udf/Curvs/README.md

 Idea from [this](https://redd.it/3wd6yp) reddit discussion.

+Special thanks to [@JuanPotato](https://github.com/juanpotato) for improvments and images

 # Installation
 * Install Rainmeter from [here](https://www.rainmeter.net/).
 Download the .rmskin file from [here](https://github.com/eyezis/Curvs/blob/master/Curvs_2.41.rmskin?raw=true) and double click it to install it.
 * After the installation, you should edit `Documents\Rainmeter\Skins\FalloutTerminalv2\@resources\Variables.inc`